mr-elbe5/Bandika/README.md

 # Bandika
-A Java CMS and framework
+A Java CMS and framework - now switched to elbe5.de